Chipping Norton: Culture

+Infrastructure

 The town acts as a retail and leisure centre, with three supermarkets and numerous shops, including branches of national chain stores.
 It has six pubs, two hotels with public bars, and three schools.
 Holy Trinity Roman Catholic School and St Mary's Church of England School are primary schools.
 Chipping Norton School is the town's secondary school with a sixth form.